jp43/DockBoxVS/README.rst

 is too large (> 1000), subdirectories will be created.
 For example if this number is 300k, ligand with ligID:lig230134 will be docked on target target002 in the directory vs/lig230000-lig231000/lig230134/target002 (assuming -w option is not modified).

-N.B.: The maximum of folders per subdirectory is 1000 while no more than one layer of directories is allowed.
+**N.B.**: The maximum of folders per subdirectory is 1000 while no more than one layer of directories is allowed.
 Thus the maximum of ligands allowed for levels 0 or 1 is 1M = 1000*1000.
 Level 0 and 1 do not remove files subsequent to docking.
 Hence, all the binding poses as well as their scores and rescores (in case of rescoring) will be kept, consistently with the options provided in the DBX configuration file.